 - Better low-light sensitivity: Can shoot in dim conditions (0.5 stops ISO advantage).

 - Better video: Provides higher movie framerates (1080/60p versus 1080/30p).

 - Larger viewfinder image: Features a viewfinder with a higher magnification (0.57x vs 0.54x).

 - Longer lasting: Gets more shots (1200 versus 380) out of a single battery charge.

 - Easier file upload: Has wifi built in for automatic backup or image transfer to the web.

 - Easier wireless transfer: Supports Bluetooth for image sharing without cables.

 - More modern: Reflects 3 years and 4 months of technical progress since the 100D launch.

-In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says nothing about, for example, the handling, responsiveness, and overall imaging quality of the 100D and the D3400 in practical situations.
+In any case, while the comparison of technical specifications can provide a useful overview of the capabilities of different cameras, it says little about, for example, the shooting experience and imaging performance of the 100D and the D3400 in practical situations.
 User reviews, such as those found at amazon, can sometimes inform about these issues, but such feedback is often incomplete, inconsistent, and biased.